-Philadelphia Truck Accident Lawyers Committed to Personal Injury Cases Involving Large Trucks
+Philadelphia Truck Accident Attorneys Committed to Personal Injury Cases Involving Large Trucks

 18-wheelers and other commercial trucks can weigh up to 80,000 pounds, so when they’re involved in a collision there can unsurprisingly be very serious injuries.
 Within the scope of personal injury law, these types of accident cases are much different than more typical car accidents.
 This is predominantly because commercial trucks must follow a variety of state and federal rules and guidelines that don’t necessarily apply to other motor vehicles.